GoGerard/GoGerard/README.md

 ----------
 GoGerard is an opensource project that focuses on easy to adapt, community-driven chatbots for [Discord](https://discordapp.com/).

-The application is written in three separated parts, which are all replaceable with your own solution, to adapt to your project's needs.
+The application is written in three separate parts, which are all replaceable with your own solution, to adapt to your project's needs.
 It's basically a full solution for your Discord bot, but might also be partly useful for an already written bot or for your GerardIRC/GerardSMS project.

  - [GerardDiscord](https://github.com/GoGerard/GerardDiscord) - A client, written in Golang, that communicates with the Discord API and the PostgreSQL database.